TensorFlow Lite on Microcontrollers

 Difficulty Level: Advanced

-TensorFlow Lite for Microcontrollers is an optimized machine learning (ML) library specifically for small devices such as microcontrollers.
-This tutorial walks you through how to deploy TensorFlow Lite models on a microcontroller platform like Arduino or ESP32.
+TensorFlow Lite for Microcontrollers is an optimized machine learning (ML) library designed for small, resource-constrained devices.
+This tutorial walks you through how to deploy TensorFlow Lite models on microcontroller platforms like ESP32, Arduino, and STM32.

 Components Required